tytydraco/yessleep/out/Cinnamon.md

 The first time Dana opened one of the jars, I could smell the cinnamon from across the kitchen.

-"Guess that's why the rats never came back," I said.
+"Maybe that's why the rats never came back," I said.

 Dana looked over at me.
 "What?"

 "Cinnamon.
-I read somewhere rats hate the smell."
+I read somewhere they hate it."

 "We haven't had rats in two years."

 "I know.
-Apparently their noses are so sensitive that when a smell is strong enough, it can drown everything else out."

-"Drown out what?"

-"Food.
-Other animals."
+Something about the smell being too strong."
 I shrugged.
-"Things nearby they should probably notice."
+"Covers up whatever else they're trying to sniff out."

 Dana stared at me for a second.